Improve Your Coloring Skills with Our Top Coloring Tips

 2. Take your time. - Coloring is supposed to be fun, and relaxing.
 Don't rush.
 It takes me days, and even weeks sometimes for me to finish one page.

-3. Learn from others. - Join some coloring groups on Facebook, such as Color It Yours Coloring Community.
+3. Learn from others. - Join some coloring groups on Facebook, such as Color It Yours Coloring Community and The Creative Coloring Group.
 Ask questions.
 And, check out YouTube videos like the one below.

 4. Invest in good pencils, if you can. - While you can color with anything, a good set of pencils makes a huge difference.
 My favorite are Prismacolor Premier, but for a less expensive option, Crayola Twistables Colored Pencils are great!
 You can read my Crayola Twistables Colored Pencils review here.